Bagel begging is a sign of a bad feeding habit. Your dog may watch you enjoy this food in the morning. So how bad is sharing with a furry friend?

 Dogs and Human Foods

-It’s generally not a good idea to give your dog processed people foods.
+It is generally not a good idea to give your dog processed people foods.
 There are certain fruits, vegetables and especially meats are usually fine.
 But bagels?
 No.

-Dogs evolved from predators and they require a mostly carnivorous diet.
+Dogs have evolved from predators and they require a mostly carnivorous diet.
 Think about it, they wouldn’t normally stumble upon a bagel.

 Your goal shouldn’t be to fill the stomach.
 Dogs don’t have any business eating doughy bagels.
 Instead, freeze your leftovers and save them for another day.

 Meat Protein, Not Dough

 Provide meat-based foods instead of bread based fillers.
 Buy top quality dog food and make sure the number one ingredient is an animal-based protein.